From First to Last Texts, Creators, Readers, Agents

-SHARP 2018 is hosted by Western Sydney University’s Digital Humanities Research Group, a leader in digital humanities and book history in the Asia-Pacific region.
+SHARP 2018 is hosted by the Western Sydney University Library.
+The Library is internationally recognised for its innovative approach to service delivery, organisational dexterity and expertise in providing high quality scholarly digital resources.
 This will be the first time that the annual conference of the Society for the History of Authorship, Reading and Publishing is held outside of Europe and North America in its 25-year history.
 The theme “From First to Last” – of origins, endings and renewals – acknowledges book history’s expansion worldwide across disciplines, cultures and languages.

 Sydney is one of the most beautiful cities in the world and a meeting place for the Asia-Pacific region, with iconic architectural landmarks such as the Opera House and Harbour Bridge, in a stunning natural harbour setting.
 The World Heritage listed Blue Mountains are within easy reach of Sydney.
 Late June, the average daytime temperatures are generally around 14°C in the city while the average high temperature can reach 18°C.